-If you are applying on the strength of life experience, you should submit your application to UCAS before 15 January (in the same year you want to start your course).
+If you are applying on the strength of life experience, you should submit your application to UCAS before their initial deadline for applications on the last Wednesday in January.

 There is no age limit for government-supported student finance.
 This means you are able to apply for a student loan, as long as it is your first degree.